-Concentrations arise when a number of counterparties are engaged in similar business activities or activities in same geographic region or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
+Concentrations arise when a number of counterparties are engaged in similar business activities or activities in same geographic region or kave similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.

-Concentration of credit risk by industrial sector for financing receivables and leased assets are presented in notes 8b and 9b.
+Concentration of credit risk by industrial sector for financing receivables and Ijarah receivable are presented in notes 8b and 9b.

-Concentration of credit risk by geographical distribution of due from banks and wakalah arrangements with financial institutions is set out in note 6 and 7.
+Concentration of credit risk by geographical distribution of due from banks and international murabaha and wakalah arrangements with financial institutions is set out in note 6 and 7.